Bowls

 This poses a particular problem during mealtime.
 You see… With a traditional dog bowl, your flat-faced dog has to smoosh his face inside.
 The walls of the bowl press hard up against the nose, making it difficult to breathe through the nose.

-French Bulldog eating kibble from traditional dog bowl on kitchen floor
+French Bulldog eating kibble from traditional dog bowl on kitchen floor.

 As a result, your flat-faced dog eats faster, inhaling air through the mouth as he goes.
 As we discovered when we ranked the best slow-feed dog bowls, this is something you don’t want.

-You may even find that your pup chomps down on a large mouthful of kibble, then spits it out next to the bowl.
+You may even find that your pup chomps down on a large mouthful of kibble and then spits it out next to the bowl.
 Don’t get angry because he made a mess – he is doing this because it is easier to eat from the ground than suffocating in a bowl.

-Pug eating dog food treat from floor
+Pug eating dog food treat from floor.

 Another problem is that flat-faced dogs have a tendency to smoosh their face into their meal.
-While this is less of an issue with kibble, wet and raw foods can end up smeared all over the folds on your pup’s face.
+While this is less of an issue with kibble, wet dog food and raw foods can end up smeared all over the folds on your pup’s face.

 In addition to this, traditional bowls are designed with a longer snout in mind.
 A dog with a longer snout can easily pick up pieces of kibble that rest where the side and bottom of the dog bowl meet.

-Flat-faced faced dogs eat with their entire face in a scooping motion, arching their heads forward and upward as they eat.
+Flat-faced dogs eat with their entire face in a scooping motion, arching their heads forward and upward as they eat.
 Such are the joys of having an underbite.

-Flat-faced Pekingese dog with head raised showing underbite on jaw
+Flat-faced Pekingese dog with head raised showing underbite on jaw.

 You see, the short snout on flat-faced dogs can make it difficult to get to every last piece of kibble, often making a huge mess in the process.